 Section 16(a) of the Exchange Act requires our directors, our executive officers and persons who own more than 10% of the common stock (collectively, the "Reporting Persons") to file initial reports of ownership and changes in ownership of our common stock.
 Reporting Persons are required by SEC regulations to furnish us with copies of all Section 16(a) reports they file.
-During the fiscal year ended December 31, 2011, one Form 4 filing for Mr. Lucio Lanza, one of our directors, was not timely filed in connection with restricted stock and stock options granted to him on May 27, 2011 as compensation for Board membership.
-Based on our review of copies of the reports on the Section 16(a) forms received filed by us with respect to the fiscal year ended December 31, 2011 and the written representations received from the reporting persons that no other reports were required, we believe that, except as indicated in the foregoing sentence, all Reporting Persons complied with all applicable filing requirements under Section 16(a) of the Exchange Act.
+During the fiscal year ended December 31, 2014, one Form 4 filing for each of Drs.
+Michaels and Hartgring and Mr. Walker were filed 28 days late in connection with satisfying the Company's withholding obligations upon the vesting of restricted stock units held by them.
+Based on our review of copies of the reports on the Section 16(a) forms received or filed by us with the SEC with respect to the fiscal year ended December 31, 2014, and the written representations received from the reporting persons, except as indicated in the forgoing sentence, we believe that all Reporting Persons complied with all applicable filing requirements under Section 16(a) of the Exchange Act.